-October 5, Day 8: A day around Cape Town: Robben Island, Table Mountain, and City Bowl.

-This day will offer a highlights-style tour of Cape Town, beginning with a morning visit to Robben Island and concluding with a tour of the City Bowl.
+September 16, Day 8: A Day Around Cape Town: Robben Island and Table Mountain.
+This day will offer a highlights-style tour of Cape Town, beginning with a morning visit to Robben Island and concluding with a trip to the summit of Table Mountain.
 As always, we will be on the watch for birds, but today is more heavily geared toward sightseeing, history, and culture.